 - 1. On 24 July 2020, the Commission adopted a Capital Markets Recovery Package as part of the Commission's overall coronavirus recovery strategy with the aim of making it easier for capital markets to support European businesses to recover from the crisis.
 The Recovery Package included targeted amendments to the Prospectus Directive, MiFID II and securitisation rules.
-The Recovery Package notably includes amendments to the MiFID II commodity derivatives framework to help the development of energy markets in the EU as well as to allow European companies to cover their risks, while safeguarding the integrity of commodity markets, especially for agricultural products.
-On 10 December 2020, the European Parliament and the Council reached a political agreement on a compromise text which was ultimately signed on 16 February 2021 and published in the Official Journal on 26 February 2021.
+The Recovery Package notably included amendments to the MiFID II commodity derivatives framework to help the development of energy markets in the EU as well as to allow European companies to cover their risks, while safeguarding the integrity of commodity markets, especially for agricultural products.
+On 10 December 2020, the European Parliament and the Council reached a political agreement on a compromise text which was ultimately signed on 16 February 2021.
+Directive (EU) 2021/338 of the European Parliament and of the Council of 16 February 2021 amending Directive 2014/65/EU as regards information requirements, product governance and position limits, and Directives 2013/36/EU and (EU) 2019/878 as regards their application to investment firms, to help the recovery from the COVID-19 crisis (the amending Directive) was published in the Official Journal on 26 February 2021.
 The new provisions will start applying on 28 February 2022, after transposition into national law by Member States. - 2.
 The key changes to the MiFID II provisions regarding commodity derivatives introduced by the Recovery Package relate to the ancillary activity test and to the scope of application of position limits. - 3.
-Pursuant to amended Article 2(4) of MiFID II, the criteria to be applied for the ancillary activity test will be specified in a separate delegated act to be adopted by the EC by 31 July 2021, taking into account inter alia the newly introduced threshold of net exposure in cash-settled OTC commodity derivatives, emission allowances and derivatives thereof. - 4.
+Pursuant to amended Article 2(4) of MiFID II, the criteria to be applied for the ancillary activity test has been specified in Commission Delegated Regulation (EU) 2021/18331 taking into account inter alia the newly introduced threshold of net exposure in cash-settled OTC commodity derivatives, emission allowances and derivatives thereof. - 4.
 In Article 57 of MiFID II, the scope of the position limit regime is substantially reduced and limited to agricultural commodity derivatives and critical or significant commodity derivatives.
-Under Article 57(1) of MiFID II, critical or significant commodity derivatives are defined as commodity derivatives where the sum of all net positions of end position holders constitutes the size of their open interest and is at a minimum of 300 000 lots on average over a one-year period.
+Under Article 57(1) of MiFID II, critical or significant commodity derivatives are defined as commodity derivatives where the sum of all net positions of end position holders constitutes the size of their open interest and is at a minimum of 300,000 lots on average over a one-year period.
 All commodity derivatives remain however subject to position reporting.
 Securitised derivatives based on commodities are excluded from the position limit and position reporting framework.
 No draft RTS is required to be developed with respect to critical or significant commodity derivatives.
 ESMA is only required to draw up a list of such contracts, which ESMA will do in due course. - 5.
 Additional exemptions from position limits are introduced by the changes to the MiFID II provisions.
 The positions resulting from transactions undertaken to fulfil mandatory liquidity provisions in a commodity derivative on a trading venue do not count towards the position limit set for that commodity derivative.
 The hedging exemption for non-financial counterparties is extended to positions held by, or on behalf of, a financial entity that is part of a predominantly commercial group and is acting on behalf of a non-financial entity of the predominantly commercial group, where those positions are objectively measurable as reducing risks directly relating to the commercial activity of that non-financial entity.
 ESMA is empowered to develop draft RTS to specify the procedure to apply for those exemptions.